timsch3/MoodMap/README.md

 # Next steps:

-- Make reusable components for different types of things to track
-- Get current date and record data for statistics page
+- Make mood statistics clickable and show notes and other data

 ## Later